I have never been lost, but I will admit to being confused for several weeks.

-Cell phones can not receive signals in many areas of the White Mountain National Forest and other mountainous regions throughout the state.
+Cell phones can not receive signals in many mountainous and wilderness areas.

 The mountains often block signals.
-While outside mountain regions, cell phones can be a great help in an emergency, you should never depend on them for help in a hiking emergency in the mountains.
-If you are able to make contact with the authorities you will then need to identify yourself, identify as specifically as you can where you believe your are - including which mountain and trail you are on, the nature of the emergency, your cell phone number and call forwarding information if you are out of your regular coverage area.
+While outside mountain regions, cell phones can be a great help in an emergency, you should never depend on them for help in a hiking emergency in the mountains or wilderness areas.
+If you are able to make contact with the authorities you will then need to identify yourself, identify as specifically as you can where you believe you are - including which mountain and trail you are on, the nature of the emergency,and your cell phone number.
 Be as specific as possible and remember it may be hours before rescuers will reach you.

 Remember: technology is NEVER a substitute for knowledge and experience.
 You must know how to rescue yourself.

 More and more hikers are carrying a GPS - Global Positioning System - with them.
 A GPS can help you stay on course as you hike to your destination.
 It can also track where you've been, how far you've gone, and tally altitude gained and lost.

 But like all technological tools, it can help you only if you know how to use it - and you must be prepared if it fails to work when you're on the trail.
 (Always carry spare batteries with you.)
 Never rely solely on technology.
 Know how to navigate without it, and how to reorient yourself if you become lost.
 A GPS works like a compass: best with a map.

 If you do carry a GPS, before starting a hike on a new trail, download key waypoints to the GPS, and use them to plan your route.
 During the hike you can use the route to estimate distance and travel time.
 Always have a compass as a backup.

 Personal Locator Beacons